flipacholas/Architecture-of-consoles/articles/dreamcast.md

   <br>Not too bad for its age!</figcaption>
 {{< /centered_container >}}

-Hope you enjoyed reading the article, I've just finished writing it during the start of my final year at uni.
+I hope you enjoyed reading the article.
+I finished writing it during the start of my final year at uni.

 I'll probably be very busy from now on, but I do enjoy writing these articles so hopefully you'll get the next one in a few weeks!